 Head inclination is only a small part of posture — but it also helps identify a person’s emotions.

 When we speak, we often move our heads in an expressive way.
-A study examined these movements and people’s emotions, and found:
+A study examined these movements and people’s emotions, and found: when expressing positive emotions people tilt their head up, and when expressing negative emotions people tilt their head down.

 When people are talking, watch if their head tilt betrays any emotions they’re trying to hide.
 This is a tiny detail, but still one more piece of the puzzle.